Common foot conditions associated with dance and their treatments

 - Wear professionally fitted shoes with good soles and support

-- Always perform warm-up exercises before practicing the dance moves.
+- Always perform warm-up exercises before practising the dance moves.